 Another small percentage of instructors using Canvas will be randomly selected and asked to complete the anonymous Survey B. This survey will look at a small number of specific uploaded files (readings, images or audiovisual materials) containing third-party materials in a Canvas course administered by that instructor, and will ask the instructor to indicate the specific copyright provision(s) used for each file.

-Other exception in the Copyright Act.
+Another exception in the Copyright Act.
 Additional exceptions in the Copyright Act, such as the educational institution provisions, also allow certain uses of copyright protected works in specific situations.
-Information on these exceptions can be found in the Copyright for Instructors at SFU section of the website, and are summarized in the Copyright Infographic.
+Information on these exceptions can be found in the Copyright for Instructors at SFU section of the website, and are summarized in the Copyright and Teaching Infographic.

 Allowed by an existing library license.
 The SFU Library licenses thousands of electronic journals, books and other resources for use by instructors and students.
 Many of these licenses allow for uploading or linking in a learning management system.
 See the Electronic Collection Information page as well as individual licenses in the electronic journals database for specific terms.

-Other.
-Use this selection if there is a copyright rationale not listed above which allows you to use this work in Canvas.
+Other/unsure.
+Use this selection if there is a copyright rationale not listed above which allows you to use this work in Canvas, or if you are not sure which provision applies.
+You may be asked to explain any responses of "Other/unsure."

 Some content adapted with permission from Copyright and CLEW by the University of Windsor.